 This step helps you prevent cold-calling to focus on people who are interested in getting in better shape, who want to be part of your community, and who need a gym.

-In other words, you need to get in front of people so they know who you are before you even speak with them.
+In other words, to increase your gym membership sales, you need to get in front of people so they know who you are before you even speak with them.
 That’s what pre-selling is.

 (Not to be confused with “pre-sale”—if that’s what you’re looking for, I’ve done several episodes of The GSD Show on “pre-sales” HERE)